-This course with 15 lessons that cover the discoveries and inventions in science from pre-historic to present times.
+This course has 15 lessons that cover the discoveries and inventions in science from prehistoric to present times.
 This course covers subject areas such as: prehistoric science, technology, ancient and medieval science, the scientific revolution, thermodynamics and electricity, and many more.